The Nest

 • Replacing the tub: Depending on the type of tub, you can replace it entirely, add a new system, or look at your restroom.

 • Repairing the tub: You might fix the bathtub instead of adding a liner.
-Depending on what’s wrong with your tub, the repair can be costly.
+The repair can be costly, depending on what’s wrong with your tub.
 Many breaks reappear over time.

 Bath Fitter Pros